Property security: how it works with a home loan

 This is what the lender uses as protection in the event you can't repay the home loan debt.
 If the worst happens and you stop paying your home loan payments, the lender knows they can take possession of the asset you secured the loan with, and sell it to recover their costs.

-• Security: Security is an asset that is used to protect the loan.
-The security will have to be something that, if sold, can cover the cost of the loan and any money that is spent selling the item.
-The security can be a number of things, but will generally be in the form of property or liquid/accessible cash.
+• Security: An asset that is used to protect the loan.
+The security is something that, if sold, can cover the cost of the loan and any money that is spent selling the item.
+It can be a number of things, but will generally be in the form of property or liquid/accessible cash.

 • Property security: Property security is simply security in the form of property.
 The property security may be the property that the loan is used to buy, or it may be another property.
 For instance, a parent may offer the family home as security against a loan for their child's property purchase.